wesjrock/futoshiki/README.md

 OVERVIEW
 --------------------------------------------------
 This is an implementation of a Futoshiki game solver for the [Advanced Algorithms] course.
 The purpose of this project was to implement a futoshiki solver and compare the efficiency between backtracking algorithms.
-It was made at the Computer Science course from University of São Paulo (ICMC - USP).
+It was made at the Computer Science undergraduate program from University of São Paulo (ICMC - USP).

 HOW TO COMPILE
 --------------------------------------------------